myTerminal/slide-gazer/data/sample-markdown-file.md

 The progress bar at the top edge updates to show the exact progress again.

+### Notes

+Talk about navigation here

 ## Emphasizing bold text

 Press keyboard up arrow to **emphasize** all bold text on the current slide.

 Pressing keyboard down arrow will **de-emphasize** all text back to normal.

+### Notes

+Talk about highlighting specific text on a slide

 ## Changing slide-transition animation

 Open **Preferences** from the top-right corner while in a presentation.
 Select a slide-transition animation to use while moving between slides.

+### Notes

+Briefly describe the different animation types

 ## Enabling auto-transition